 2. What’s the problem with Plato’s Cave?

 Plato’s Cave assumes everyone shares the same illusion.
+One wall, one fire, one sun, one exit.
 Natural Reality shows something different: each mind builds its own version of reality independently.
-Each person operates from their own Red Space while engaging with the same Blue Space (Causation Domain).
-The cave metaphor implies one truth waiting to be discovered.
-Instead, multiple parallel realities exist, each valid within its own framework.
+Each person operates from their own Red Space while engaging with the same Blue Space.
+Where Plato imagined a single wall and a single truth waiting to be discovered, Natural Reality sees parallel minds engaging with a common causal world.

 3. How do paradoxes and dissonance help us understand our mental models?

-Paradoxes appear when your internal logic hits its limits, like asking whether the chicken or egg came first while assuming linear causation.
-They mark the edges of your current model and invite expansion.
+Paradoxes appear when your internal logic hits its limits.
+They mark the edges of your current model.
 Dissonance happens when another person’s response makes no sense from within your model.
 Both signal that you’re encountering the boundaries of your interpretation.
-They’re opportunities to grow.
+They’re not problems to solve.
+They’re places where your thinking meets its own assumptions.

 4. What is the blindfold and why does it matter?